Industry transformation maps, stronger partnerships will help Singapore's economy: CFE

 SINGAPORE: Since they were announced in last year’s Budget, six of 23 Industry Transformation Maps (ITMs) have been rolled out to help companies drive innovation and productivity in a rapidly-changing economic climate.

-In its report that lays out a blueprint for Singapore's economic development (link), the 30-member Committee on the Future Economy (CFE) highlighted that such industry-specific maps are the way to go in giving companies and their workers the best chance to succeed.
+In its report that lays out a blueprint for Singapore's economic development, the 30-member Committee on the Future Economy (CFE) highlighted that such industry-specific maps are the way to go in giving companies and their workers the best chance to succeed.

 MAPS CAN BENEFIT COMPANIES IN MANY WAYS